Welcome to the heart of NFL betting in New Jersey!

 As of Oct.
-5, there are eight retail sportsbooks and eight online sportsbooks available in New Jersey.
+31, there are 10 retail sportsbooks and 17 online sportsbooks available in NJ.
 How’s that for some options?

 Where can you bet on sports in New Jersey?